equinox311/open-can-db/README.md

 # open-can-db
-An open automotive CANbus database set to publically display CANbus database and message info for vehicles
+An open automotive CANbus database set made to reduce public obscurity in the CAN architecture of vehicles

 **Currently Supporting:**
 - 2005-2009 Subaru Legacy